Mahamé Siby

-Mahamé Siby (born 7 July 1996) is a French professional footballer who plays as a midfielder for Allsvenskan club Malmö FF.
+Mahamé Siby (born 7 July 1996) is a French professional footballer who plays as a defensive-midfielder for Singapore Premier League club Hougang United.

-Career
+Club career

 Siby is a youth product of Bobigny, and moved to Valenciennes on 28 May 2018.
 He made his professional debut with the club in a 1–0 Ligue 2 loss to Chamois Niortais on 4 December 2018.

-On 4 October 2021, he joined Paris FC on a season-long loan.
+In July 2020, Siby joined Ligue 1 club Strasbourg.
+He make his club debut coming on as a substitution in a 4–0 win over Nantes on 6 December 2020.
+On 4 October 2021, Siby was loaned out to Ligue 2 club Paris FC on a season-long loan.
+He scored his first professional career goal scoring the winner in a 1–0 win over Rodez on 7 November.

 On 29 June 2022, Siby signed a contract with Malmö FF in Sweden until the end of 2026.
-In January 2024, Siby joined Ligue 2 club Bastia on loan until the end of the season with the option to make the move permanent.
+Siby was part of the squad that won the 2023 league title with the club.
+However on 13 January 2024, Siby joined Ligue 2 club Bastia on loan until the end of the season with the option to make the move permanent.
+On 23 July 2024, Siby was than loaned out to another Ligue 2 club, Martigues on a season-long loan.

+On 7 January 2026, Siby joined Malaysia Super League club Selangor on a free transfer for the remainder of the 2025–26 season.
+He make his debut for the club on 10 January in a 5–2 win over DPMM.

+On 18 September 2026, Siby joined Singapore Premier League club Hougang United.

 Personal life

 Siby was born in Paris, France and has French nationality.
 He is of Malian descent.